Doha26/Citybase/README.md

 # CityBase

->I have been asked to build a mobile application that implement a fast runtime search algorithm to filter
+>A mobile application that implement a fast runtime search algorithm to filter
 > a large json file containing json object where each object represent a city.
 > I decided to build a MVVM kotlin application named `CityBase`.